 Some Colleges will make provision for you to keep the bike elsewhere, such as in a locked cellar.
 Others will have very secure sheds with CCTV where thefts would be unlikely.
 If such facilities are available then you could be better off using those.
 If you follow this option we recommend getting a really good lock or two and making sure you lock both wheels and the frame to a solid object.

 Finally, OUCC is here to help you and represent the sport of cycling in the University.
 We have already e-mailed most Colleges so they are aware of the problem of storing expensive bikes.
 If you run into difficulties please be very polite and patient and don’t make things worse.
-If you want help, mail the OUCC President or Captain right away and we’ll try to liase with the College and sort things out to.
+If you want help, mail the OUCC President or Captains right away and we’ll try to liaise with the College and sort things out to.
 The Sports Fed know about the issue too and are willing to back us up.

 Everyone should be able to keep a good bike in Oxford and have peace of mind.
 It should not be a barrier to anyone participating in the sport during their time here.